Ziyi-Song/Ziyi-Song.github.io/README.md

 BNP needs us to be very familiar with some graduate-level mathematics, especially probability theory and measure-based real analysis.
 I am also strengthening my math knowledge right now.
 I can share you some books I use and find really good.
 - Point-Set Topology:
   - *Topology*, James R. Munkres, 2nd Edition (2000)
-    -Reading Chapter 2-4 gives us good enough understandings on some topological notions used in analysis
+    - Reading Chapter 2-4 gives us good enough understandings on some topological notions used in analysis
 - Real Analysis:
   - *Real Analysis*, H.L.Royden & P.M.Fitzpatrick, 4th Edition
 - Functional Analysis: